nickmalleson/spatialtest/README.md

 # Andresen SpatialTest

 The spatial point pattern test was developed as part of [Martin Andresen](http://www.sfu.ca/%7Eandresen/)’s PhD Dissertation.
+It has been published [here](http://jrc.sagepub.com/content/48/1/58) (and elsewhere).
 The test measures the degree of similarity at the local level between two spatial point patterns and is an area-based test.
 The software has been written by [Nick Malleson](http://nickmalleson.co.uk/) in Java and has a graphical user interface that can be used to run the test.

 The test takes two point shapefiles and an area shapefile, and estimates whether